 All passengers are welcome on our train services and we're committed to providing a safe and comfortable journey for everyone.

 If you don’t travel by train often and you have a disability, reduced mobility, or need extra support travelling with us, you may have some questions about what we can offer.
-This leaflet has been designed to help answer those questions, and help you find more information if you need it.
+In this section, we will aim to answer those questions, and help you find more information if you need it.

 Southeastern runs train services from the Kent and East Sussex coast into south east and central London, including Britain’s first high speed domestic service.

-This leaflet explains what assistance is available to customers who want to travel with Southeastern, using our trains and stations.
-The following pages contain information on:
+The following section will explain what assistance is available to customers who want to travel with Southeastern, using our trains and stations.
+You'll find more information on:

 - How you can book assistance